bytedeck/bytedeck/README.md

 5. Later (don't do it now), when you are finished you can leave the environment by typing: `deactivate`

 #### Installing required python packages
-1. `pip install -r requirments-top.txt`
+1. `pip install -r requirments-top.txt` (now that we're in our Python3 virtual environment we can just use pip instead of pip3, since our environment will default to python3 for everything)
 2. This does not include what is needed for a PostGres database or other production-specific stuff, only development requirements

 #### Creating the SQLite database